ageroh/order-processing-platform/README.md

 - Contract shells for Catalog, Inventory, Pricing, Payments, and Shipping.
 - Dockerfiles, Docker Compose, GitHub Actions CI, OpenTelemetry setup, and Testcontainers-based integration tests.

+## Scalability

+No fixed request-per-second claim is made without load testing.
+The design is intended to scale by:

+- running multiple API containers behind a load balancer
+- scaling Worker containers independently for outbox and integration throughput
+- keeping PostgreSQL as the first capacity bottleneck to monitor
+- using indexes, connection pooling, idempotency, and optimistic concurrency around order writes
+- moving slow provider calls behind async workflows when they do not need to block the caller

+Before production, define target load and validate it with tests such as:

+- peak `POST /orders` requests per minute
+- order read traffic for `GET /orders/{orderId}`
+- cancellation rate
+- outbox dispatch latency
+- provider timeout and retry behavior

 ## Backlog

 1. Add command/query contracts for create, get, cancel, and lifecycle.